7 Steps to Make your Webste HIPAA-Compliant

 How does a “basic” website stack up to HIPAA requirements?

-By a “basic” website, we refer to one setup at any old web hosting provider (e.g., GoDaddy) and written using off the shelf software or by someone without training in website security best practices:
+By a “basic” website, we refer to a general setup at any web hosting provider (e.g., GoDaddy) that uses standard software or is developed by someone without training in website security best practices:

 - Transport Encryption – Fail.
 Data is not encrypted during transmission.